darigovresearch/image-processing/README.md

 ```
 **In Linux, it should be run in main folder**

-## Running the SHP to PNG convertion:
+## Running the SHP to PNG conversion:
 The vector tiling consists in crop the full shapefile in small peaces according to the raster tiles extends processed before.
 The procedure saves a tiled shapefile if the full shapefile intersect a raster tile.
 If it does not intersect, the raster tile is then deleted (in order to save space).

 Here, the procedure demands 6 arguments, which are the procedure to be executed (`-procedure`), the shapefile tiles path (`-shapefile_folder`), the output to the final annotation images (`-output`), the width dimension of the tiles (`-tile_width`), the height dimension of the tiles (`-tile_height`), and a boolean verbose outcomes (`-verbose`).